bd/twidor/README.md

 width="30%" align="right">
 A "chord" is two or more buttons pressed at the same time, like playing a "chord" on a piano.

-In the lesson shown on the right, the letter "m" is formed by the "SP" and "g" buttons.
+In the lesson shown on the right, the letter "m" is formed by the "SP" (space) and "g" buttons.

-## 2-Button Chord Map
+Twidor will optionally show a map of the two-button chords, when the menu item <kbd>View | Show chords</kbd> is selected.

+## View | Show Chords

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
 width="20%" align="right">